tonysangha/cloudflare-demos/cloudflare_one/magic-wan-gre/Readme.md

 - Must have Terraform available locally
 - Must have Magic WAN enabled on your Cloudflare account
-- Must have at least 1 x anycast IP assigned to your account by Cloudflare
+- Must have at least 1 x Anycast IP assigned to your account by Cloudflare
 - Must have access to GCP to deploy VMs to (configurable)

-## Deployment
+### Deployment

 - Copy the `terraform.tfvars.example` to `terraform.tfvars`
 - Add missing variables for your environment, lines `1 - 9`